RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Conclusion

 \section{Conclusion}

 In this paper, conditional handover of 3GPP release 16 is analyzed for NR beamformed systems.
 Baseline and conditional handover procedures have been reviewed along with L1 and L3 UE measurements that are relevant for mobility.
 In addition, the 3GPP random access procedure is revisited and a new random access procedure is proposed that aims to increase contention-free random access and reduce in turn signaling overhead and latency during handover.
-The mobility performance of conditional handover is compared against baseline handover.
+Besides, decision tree based supervised learning method is proposed to reduce the HOF caused by beam preparation step of RACH procedure.
+The results show that the optimum operation point is achieved with the proposed learning algorithm.
+Furthermore, the mobility performance of conditional handover is compared against baseline handover.
 Simulation results have shown that the number of fall-backs to contention based random access is reduced significantly when the proposed random access procedure is used.

 Moreover, the results have revealed that the baseline handover procedure causes less handover failures than conditional handover.
 However, the total number of failures for conditional handover is less than that of baseline handover due to the de-coupled handover preparation and execution phases, providing mobility robustness.